edwinbradford/FF255/README.md

 Re-encodes Variable Frame Rate (VFR) media at a Constant Frame Rate (CFR) whilst maintaining audio sync.
 This script is helpful if you are having issues such as green or missing frames when editing media encoded with a VFR.

 ffv1.sh\
-Encodes media using the lossless FFV1 codec and saves it in a matroska container.
+Encodes media with a lossless FFV1 codec and saves it in an open source cross platform matroska container.